galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio/preamble.md

 ><comment-title>Next Step</comment-title>
 > The interactive RStudio tool should begin to load now.
-Make your way over to your Active Interactive Tools page (User (in the top bar of the usegalaxy page)> Active Interactive Tools > RStudio)
+Make your way over to your Active Interactive Tools page:
+> (User (in the top bar of the usegalaxy page) > Active Interactive Tools > RStudio)
 >
 >Alternatively, you may use the view (eye) button in your Galaxy History to open the interactive RStudio environment.
 {: .comment}